roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

  "I only want the best of everything, Mindy," Carolyn said, sliding her hand out from underneath the girl's dress, and standing up.
 "And I think you may very well fit into the descriptor."

  Mindy was speechless.
 She looked up at the pretty woman, a sudden disappointment that she was leaving filling her.
-Report_Story #2